ustutt-ipvs-vs/automated_ncs_benchmark/sender-receiver-linux/README.md

 ```
 cmake --build . --target pendulum_sender
 cmake --build . --target pendulum_receiver
-cmake --build . --target cross_traffic
 ```

 ## Running the Executables
 ### Explanations
-The `pendulum_sender` and `cross_traffic` executable must be run with root privileges.
+The `pendulum_sender` executable must be run with root privileges.
 Otherwise, the PCP value `7` is not allowed by the OS and PCP value `0` is used instead (without reporting an error).

 You need to make sure that the shared libraries (`sockpp` and `CppLinuxSerial`) can be found.
 For this purpose, you need to add the path of the libraries (usually `/usr/local/lib`) to the `LD_LIBRARY_PATH` variable:
 ```